Health department layoffs mean that data on drug use and mental health could sit unused

 The data could now sit on the shelf without experienced analysts to untangle it, she said.

-“Every person working on it was let go,” Hoenig said, noting that the data collection is mandated by Congress.
+“Every person working on it was let go,” Hoenig said.
 The office is part of the Substance Abuse and Mental Health Services Administration, which would be absorbed into a new Administration for a Healthy America under Health Secretary Robert F. Kennedy Jr.’s plan.

 “My team and I care so much about this data that we want people to understand what is being lost in our country if we don’t have it,” Hoenig said.